11 Best Open Source Web Browsers [Must-Know Alternatives]

 10. Basilisk

-Basilisk is a Linux-based operating system that offers web browsing, email, and instant messaging.
+Basilisk was created in 2017 by Moonchild Productions (the same developers as Pale Moon), and offers web browsing, email, and instant messaging.
 It is based on the KDE 4 desktop environment and has a user-friendly interface.

 11. Pale Moon